 • Now onto the top of the case.
 To make it all fit we may have to make a little bit more room.
-Just to be sure I use a knife or side cutters to remove the plastic support shown in the image in red.
+Just to be sure we use a knife or side cutters to remove the plastic support shown in the image in red.
 This is the angled support for the right side rumble motor.
+This allows more room for the chip to fit into the controller.